maciejpedzich/maciejpedzich-old/README.md

  - Do you have siblings?

- I have two older sisters: Nina (26 y/o) and Milena (24 y/o).
+ I have two older sisters: Nina and Milena.
 I don't have any brothers though.

  - Hotel?